 The V4i team is a committee of passionate locals.
-The committee was elected in 2025 and are listed alphabetically below
+The new committee was elected in 2025 and are listed alphabetically below

 Emma Avery